yain22/2PLD/README.md

 [1] Se Yoon Lee, Shankar Lanke, Alain Munafo, Pascal Girard, Kosalaram Goteti, "Optimization of dose selection using multiple surrogates of toxicity as a continuous variable in Phase I cancer trial", ACoP11, ISSN:2688-3953, Vol 2 (2020)

+[2] Se Yoon Lee, Alain Munafo, Pascal Girard, Kosalaram Goteti, "Optimization of dose selection using multiple surrogates of toxicity as a continuous variable in Phase I cancer trial", Contemporary Clinical Trials (2022)

-[2] Babb, James, André Rogatko, and Shelemyahu Zacks.
+[3] Babb, James, André Rogatko, and Shelemyahu Zacks.
 "Cancer phase I clinical trials: efficient dose escalation with overdose control."
 Statistics in medicine 17.10 (1998): 1103-1120

-[3] O'Quigley, John, Margaret Pepe, and Lloyd Fisher.
+[4] O'Quigley, John, Margaret Pepe, and Lloyd Fisher.
 "Continual reassessment method: a practical design for phase 1 clinical trials in cancer."
 Biometrics (1990): 33-48

-[4] Rosenblum, Michael, et al. "Adaptive design in surveys and clinical trials: similarities, differences and opportunities for cross‐fertilization."
+[5] Rosenblum, Michael, et al. "Adaptive design in surveys and clinical trials: similarities, differences and opportunities for cross‐fertilization."
 Journal of the Royal Statistical Society: Series A (Statistics in Society) 182.3 (2019): 963-982